seanbaxter/apex/examples/autodiff.md

 1. A codegen header supplies the interface between the client, the Apex tokenizer and parser, and the library intelligence.
 This header provides Circle macros to lower the EDSL operation from IR to expression code.

 Although this seems like an involved four-step pipeline, the first two components are reusable and provided by libraries.
 Even if you choose a different tokenizer or parser, you can use them from libraries.
 The intelligence layer establishes a nice separation of concerns, as you can develop it independently of the code generator.
 Finally, the codegen layer is very small, as all difficult work was pushed down and handled by shared object libraries.

+A strength of this approach is that it requires very little Circle code, only a thin layer of macros for code generation.
+All the intelligence can be written with Standard C++ for portability and to ease migration into this new language.

 ## Autodiff for Circle